oceanwp/ocean-social-sharing/readme.txt

 == Changelog ==

-= 2.2.2 - XXX XX 2025 =
+= 2.2.2 - JUL 22 2025 =
-- Updated: Twitter Share API: URL updated.
-- Updated: LinkedIn Share API: URL updated.
+- Fixed: Potential vulnerability patched: Report by Wordfence from JUL 15th 2025.
+Shoutout and a thanks to the Wordfence team for patch test and confirmation.

 = 2.2.1 - MAY 19 2025 =
 - Updated: WhatsApp Share API: URL updated.